 - MGM Resorts International (already the largest operator on the Strip) is involved in the deal — MGM is paying $1.6 billion to purchase the hotel and casino operating rights, and then some other investment firms are paying $4 billion for the property assets

-- The transaction is expected to close in early 2022
+- The transaction is expected to close in the coming weeks

 The Cosmopolitan is generally regarded as one of the best mega-properties on the strip.
 It features over 3,000 rooms.
 While much of the hospitality sector is still struggling, that hasn’t been the case at the Cosmopolitan — in the second quarter of 2021, financial performance was better than pre-coronavirus.